How Does A/C Repair Work?

-The air isn't cooling - Most of the time, your air conditioning loses its cooling properties because there is a low level of refrigerant, your condenser is broken, or the compressor has a broken or damaged belt.
+The air isn't cooling - Most of the time, your air conditioner loses its cooling properties because there is a low level of refrigerant, your condenser is broken, or the compressor has a broken or damaged belt.

-You hear strange noises when your air conditioning is on - Noise usually comes from a dying compressor, but some other common causes can be a cross-contaminated refrigerant or the use of the wrong lubricant.
+You hear strange noises when your air conditioner is on - Noise usually comes from a dying compressor, but some other common causes can be a cross-contaminated refrigerant or the use of the wrong lubricant.

 It seems moist inside your vehicle - The common cause for moist air inside your car is usually moisture or debris trapped inside your air conditioning system.